duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_reference.md

 ## `places_detail` Template

-The places detail template nicely displays information about a single location with a map backdrop.
-Originally created for DuckDuckGo's built-in [local results](https://duckduckgo.com/?q=espresso+italiano+maui), it's now available to be used in instant answers.
+A detail template for displaying information about a single location on a map backdrop.

 ### Template Diagram